The Cayley plane and String bordism: Cayley plane bundles

-is essential to proving Theorem~\ref{thm:ker-witten-genus}.
-In order to state their result we need to introduce some notation.
+will enable us to prove Theorem~\ref{thm:ker-witten-genus}.
+To describe the latter, we need to introduce further notation (again, see \cite[Ch.~1]{borel-hirzebruch-1958} for more detail).

+Fix a positive definite metric on $\mathfrak{g}$ invariant under the adjoint representation of $G$.
+It determines a metric on $V$ and hence a canonical isomorphism between $V$ and its dual space $V^*$ as well as a metric on $V^*$.
+A symmetry $\mrm{S}_a$ of $V$ with respect to a hyperplane $a=0$ induces a symmetry of $V^*$, also denoted $\mrm{S}_a$, defined by:

+The Weyl group $\W(G)$ of $G$ is the group of automorphisms of $T$ induced by inner automorphisms of $G$ leaving $T$ invariant.
+It may also be viewed as the group of isometries of $V$ leaving $\Gamma$ and the root diagram invariant.
+It is generated by the symmetries $\mrm{S}_{a_i}$ to the hyperplanes $a_i=0$ ($i=1,\dots,m$).
+The \emph{sign} of an element $w$ of $\W(G)$, denoted $\sgn(w)$, is the determinant of $w$ viewed as a linear transformation of $V$; it always equals $\pm1$.
+Choose a basis $e_1,\dots,e_l$ for $V^*$.
+Call a root $a=a_1e_1+\cdots+a_le_l$ \emph{positive} if the first nonvanishing coefficient $a_i$ is $>0$.
+Call a positive root \emph{simple} if it is not the sum of two positive nonzero roots.
+The simple roots form a basis for $V^*$ and every root is a linear combination, with integral coefficients of the same sign, of simple roots.

-Associated to $G$ is a generalized Euler class $\til{\mrm{e}}(G/T) \in \H^*(\BT,\ZZ)$.
-It makes sense to call it that because it restricts to the Euler class of the fiber $G/T$ of the bundle $\BT \to \BG$.
-Up to sign $\til{\mrm{e}}(G/T)$ is the product of a set of positive roots of $G$, regarded as elements of $\H^*(\BT,\ZZ)$.
-More precisely it is the product of the roots of an invariant almost complex structure on $G/T$.
-(See \cite[\S12.3, \S13.4]{borel-hirzebruch-1958} for more details.)
-Note that $G/T$ always admits a complex structure and that although the individual roots associated to an almost complex structure depend on the almost complex structure, their product $\til{\mrm{e}}(G/T)$ does not.
+Let $\til{\mrm{e}}(G/T) \in \H^*(\BT,\ZZ)$ be the Euler class of the bundle of tangents along the fibers of $\BT\to\BG$.
+Up to sign it is the product of a set of positive roots of $G$, regarded as elements of $\H^*(\BT,\ZZ)$.
+More precisely, it is the product of the roots of an invariant almost complex structure on $G/T$.
+Note that $G/T$ always admits a complex structure and that although the individual roots associated to an almost complex structure depend on the almost complex structure, their product does not.
+(See \cite[\S12.3, \S13.4]{borel-hirzebruch-1958}.)